QIICR/DICOM4QI/docs/instructions/sr-tid1500.md

 * Volume = 70361.9 cubic millimeter
 * Volume = 70.3619 cubic centimeter

-### Test dataset #2
+## Dataset 2

-[This SR dataset](http://slicer.kitware.com/midas3/download/item/262094/Measurements_User2_SemiAuto_Trial2.dcm) contains measurements over the segmentations of tumor and "hot" lymph nodes in [SEG Test dataset #3](/instructions/seg/#test-dataset-3).
+This SR dataset contains measurements over the segmentations of tumor and "hot" lymph nodes in Segmentation Test dataset #3.

-The types of measurements stored in this object are described in detail in [this article](https://peerj.com/articles/2057/).
+The types of measurements stored in this object are described in detail in this article: https://peerj.com/articles/2057/.
 There is a separate group of measurements for each of the segments in the referenced segmentation object.

-### Test dataset #3

-Radiomics features - TODO!

-### Test dataset #4

-Planar measurements - TODO!
+## Dataset 3

+This SR dataset contains radiomics features (the total of 1561) generated using [pyradiomics](https://github.com/Radiomics/pyradiomics) and [dcmqi](https://github.com/qiicr/dcmqi), and specifically [this script](https://github.com/Radiomics/pyradiomics/tree/master/labs/pyradiomics-dcm) for the Segmentation Test dataset #1.

+Radiomics features are encoded using terminology and codes defined by the Imaging Biomarkers Standardization Initiative (IBSI), as described in [v7 of the IBSI document](https://arxiv.org/abs/1612.07003).

+## Dataset 4

+This SR dataset was created using Pixelmed tools.
+It contains planimetric annotation of the largest tumor diameter, and length of that diameter.
+The dataset was collected as part of the Crowds Cure Cancer initiative (see details [here](https://wiki.cancerimagingarchive.net/display/DOI/Crowds+Cure+Cancer%3A+Data+collected+at+the+RSNA+2017+annual+meeting)).The specific dataset corresponds to subject TCGA-BP-4343, series 3, from the [TCIA TCGA-KIRC collection](https://wiki.cancerimagingarchive.net/display/Public/TCGA-KIRC).